PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

 ### Converting GPS to Cartesian
 Our module, **gps2cartesian**, provides a convenient way to convert GPS locations to x-y Cartesian coordinates.
 By using the Gazebo world origin as the GPS reference origin (0, 0) in Cartesian coordinates, the **gps_to_cartesian()** function calculates the Cartesian coordinates of any desired GPS location passed as a parameter to the function.
 Here is an example of how to use the module to get the cartesian coordinate of the robot with respect to the reference origin:

-=== "MATLAB"
-    ```matlab
-    % This code requires that you install the geographiclib MATLAB Toolbox.
-    % Follow the steps below to install geographiclib on MATLAB
-    % 1.
-Click on the Add-Ons icon on MATLAB and search for geographiclib using the search bar.
-    % 2.
-Choose the geographiclib Add-On and click Add (Sign-in if you're prompted to).
-    % 3.
-Install/Save

-    rosshutdown
-    rosinit

-    % Wait for a message on the "gps/fix" topic
-    gps_sub = rossubscriber('gps/fix', 'sensor_msgs/NavSatFix');
-    gps = receive(gps_sub);

-    % Convert GPS to cartesian coordinate.
-    [x, y] = gps_to_cartesian(gps.Latitude, gps.Longitude);

-    disp(['The translation from the origin (0,0) to the gps location provided is ' num2str(x) ', ' num2str(y)])

-    ```
 === "Python"
     ```python
     #!/usr/bin/env python3